-You sleep light when you live in a country fraught with danger.
+You sleep light when you live in a country where your skin colour and heritage puts a target on you and your families back.

-I hear them a mile away, they do not realize how far whispers and disturbed gravel drift in the dead of night – perhaps they don’t care.
+I hear them a mile away, they don’t realize how far whispers and disturbed gravel drift in the dead of night – perhaps they don’t care.

 I slip from the warm sheets and repeat a prayer of thanks that my husband and children are away.
 I grab the phone off the nightstand.
 Switch it to silent mode and text an SOS to Farmwatch.
 Will they reach our remote station in time?
 The territory is vast, and our closest neighbors are fifty kilometers away.

-Adrenaline spreads its fingers across my brain and I gear up for action.
+Adrenaline floods every blood vessels and bites into my brain.
+I gear up for action.
 I sprint down the stairs to the garage and flip off the mains, cutting the power.
 What now?
 I should know what to do, but my hesitation gives way to fear and dread sucker punches me in the gut.
 I morph into a blubbering heap of coward and wait for death.

 Last month the Van Biljon’s were raped, tortured with a hot iron, and bludgeoned with a cricket bat.
-Their lifeless bodies were discarded like rubbish on the steps of the police station.
+Their lifeless bodies, discarded like rubbish on the steps of the police station.
 There is no help.
 There is no relief.
-Our plight never makes the news – only propaganda and hate speech.
+Our plight never makes the news – only propaganda and hate speech, anarchy and lies.
+We are of no economic value to the greater leaders who look down their noses at us.

 Glass shatters.
 My nerve endings screech.
 They’re in the house.
 Where will they search first?
 How long will it be before they discover me quivering in the garage?